 What is Spermidine?

-Supplementation with spermidine in humans has been shown to have a myriad of positive effects including, but not limited to, protecting brain and heart health, improving hair growth and fullness (including eyelashes), and strengthening nails.
+Spermidine supplementation in humans has been shown to have several positive effects including protecting brain and heart health, improving hair growth and fullness, and strengthening nails.

 Professor Denis Noble